Lazerbeak12345/chaml/README.md

 - Takes 1-2 args
-  - A string that must refer to either a module name, a Unix-style url to a file (extention not needed), or to a URL resorce that the OS can handle.
+  - A string that must refer to either a module name, a Unix-style url to a file (extention not needed), or to a URL resource that the OS can handle.
-    - NOTE: this file can also be a Redox style URL an IPFS style adress, or a git adress.
+    - NOTE: this file can also be a Redox style URL an IPFS style address, or a git address.
   - An optional callback
 - Returns the value
-- When module is called, the module has no access to anything else and is gennerally treated as its own seperate, private program.
+- When module is called, the module has no access to anything else and is generally treated as its own separate, private program.
 Said module may also call import.

 The imported module is logically wrapped around a function, the return of which